detrout/woldlab-rna-seq/docs/reference.rst

 the runfolder via http or ftp to work well.

-.. _howto.library.tsv:
+.. _reference.library.tsv:

 library.tsv
 -----------

-The :ref:`howto.library.tsv` is the work horse metadata file describing the analysis destination directory, the identifier for the genome and annotations being used and to describe the locations of the fastqs.
+The :ref:`reference.library.tsv` is the work horse metadata file describing the analysis destination directory, the identifier for the genome and annotations being used and to describe the locations of the fastqs.